 See also these directions from Adobe to create and verify PDF accessibility.

 Alternatives to non-text content must be provided to ensure all learners have access to equivalent course information and content.
 For this checklist item, non-text content refers specifically to audio and video files.

 NOTE: The Distance Education Office is in the process of determining how to best address audio-visual accessibility.
-In the meantime, accommodations will be made on an as needed basis.
+In the meantime, accommodations will be made on an as-needed basis.

 - Videos and animations are captioned or text transcripts are readily available.

-- If audio content corresponds with visual content in a way that conveys meaning, captions provide the equivalent experience through description.
+- If audio content corresponds with visual content in a way that conveys meaning, captions provide the equivalent experience through the description.